socnetv/app/README.md

 Follow the instructions below to install it in your system.

+> The macOS disk image, Windows installer, and Linux AppImage are built automatically via
+> GitHub Actions against a single pinned Qt6 version (see `.github/workflows/build-release.yml`
+> for the exact version currently in use).
+The Debian/Ubuntu PPA and the openSUSE/Fedora
+> repositories below are built separately, against each distribution's own Qt6 packages.

 #### Install in Windows

 To install SocNetV in Windows, download the latest SocNetV Windows installer from